ttaranov/atlaskit-mk-2/ISSUE_TEMPLATE.md

 ...

 Or
 Create a gif using -> http://gifbrewery.com/
+If needed, show keystrokes using -> https://github.com/keycastr/keycastr

 h2.Expected behavior
 What do you expect to happen?